Argentine authorities probe what happened before Liam Payne's fatal fall from his hotel balcony

 Rolling Stones guitarist Ronnie Wood, who performed with One Direction in 2014, said he was “shocked and saddened.”
 The Backstreet Boys said in a social media post that their hearts go out to “Directioners around the world.”

-With his rapid ascent to global fame, Payne had said that it took some time to adjust to life in the public eye.
+In past interviews, Payne alluded to the grueling consequences of growing up against the surreal backdrop of the entertainment industry.

 “I don’t think you can ever deal with that.
-It's all a bit crazy for us to see that people get in that sort of state of mind about us and what we do,” he said in a 2013 interview with the AP, recounting an experience where a fan was in a state of shock upon meeting him.
+It's all a bit crazy for us to see that people get in that sort of state of mind about us and what we do,” he told the AP in 2013, recounting an experience where a fan was in a state of shock upon meeting him.

 One Direction announced an indefinite “hiatus” in 2016, and Payne — like each of his erstwhile bandmates — pursued a solo career, shifting toward EDM and hip-hop.

-While Styles became a huge solo star, the others had more modest success.
+While former One Direction singer Harry Styles became a huge solo star, the others had more modest success.
 Payne's 2017 single "Strip That Down," featuring Quavo, reached the Billboard Top 10, and stayed on the charts for several months.
 He put out an album "LP1" in 2019, and his last release — a single called "Teardrops" — was released in March.

 In 2020, to mark the 10th anniversary of One Direction, Payne shared a screenshot of a text message he sent to his father on the day he joined the group, which read: “I’m in a boyband.”